New TeamsAny questions about joining ProLeague as team?

-The home team and the away team must agree by mutual agreement that the away team shall take over the right of invitation.
+- The home team and the away team must agree by mutual agreement that the away team shall take over the right of invitation.

-4.5.4 Creation of a replacement club: If the home team is not succesful with the measures according to §4.5.2 or does not agree with handing over the home right according to §4.5.3, the team, which uses most user-controlled players in the game, must create a replacement club.
+4.5.4 Creation of a replacement club: If the home team is not successful with the measures according to §4.5.2 or does not agree with handing over the home right according to §4.5.3, the team, which uses most user-controlled players in the game, must create a replacement club.
 Should both teams compete with the same number of user-controlled players, the away team must create a replacement club.
 The right to invite remains with the home team.

-4.5.7 If the start of the match is delayed due to disconnects or FIFA bugs, the following opponents shall be informed of the expected delay without delay on the same evening.
+4.5.6 Informing the next opponent: If the start of the match is delayed due to disconnects or FIFA bugs, the following opponents shall be informed of the expected delay without delay on the same evening.

 4.6 Fair play / sporting behaviour: Respectful and fair behaviour towards the opponent in league and cup matches of ProLeague is required.
 This includes in particular:

-4.6.1 Abondenment: The 5-minute rule applies: During the first five minutes of play, aborting the game is permitted if a player has been disconnected from the game or if the game is unplayable due to delays, graphic bugs or other impairments.
-The game is started from the beginning.
-If goals, assists, own goals, yellow or red cards have already fallen during the abandoned game, these will be added to the new result or game report.
+4.6.1 Abandonment: The 5-minute rule applies: During the first five minutes of play, aborting the match is permitted if a player has been disconnected from the match or if the game is unplayable due to delays, graphic bugs or other impairments.
+The match will be restarted from the beginning.
+If goals, assists, own goals, yellow or red cards have already fallen during the abandoned match, these will be added to the new result and match report.
 A dismissal received in the abandoned match also applies to the repeat match, i.e. the player who received the dismissal must immediately get a new dismissal at the start of the match in order for the under-number to be restored.
 The opponent must support the sending-off.

 4.6.2 Bugusing: All types of bugusing are prohibited.